charadri/python-project-lvl1/README.md

-First project in my life
+The first project in my life